jdovener/qa-project1/README.md

 * Update specific products to show if they are in stock or out of stock, update order details to show if they are pending or delivered (update functionality).
 * Delete records of products, customer details and payment details from the database (delete functionality).

-The database for the MVP of this project is comprised of 4 tables: Products, Customers, Orders, Payment details.
+The database for the minimum viable product (MVP) of this project is comprised of 4 tables: Products, Customers, Orders, Payment details.
 The database features 2 one-to-many relationships.
 The ERD for this MVP is shown below:

 ![ERD](https://github.com/jdovener/qa-project1/blob/dev/images/ERD.png)